ansontwk/ansontwk.github.io/posts/BPE.md

 layout: default
 ---

-# Byte Pair Encoding of protein sequence
+# Byte Pair Encoding of Protein Amino Acids Sequence

 Byte pair encoding(BPE) is an algorithm originally desgined for word compression.
-This is an example of adopting BPE for tokenziation of protein amino acids sequences to feed it into LLMs.
+This is an example of adopting BPE for tokenziation of protein amino acids sequences to feed it into LLMs, adapted from [Asgari et al](https://www.nature.com/articles/s41598-019-38746-w).
 This example will use 2500 completely random sequence of uniform size 50 aa.
 In practice, the sequence length will be vastly different.

 ## Prerequisite